apache/beam/website/src/contribute/runner-guide.md

 The window primitive applies a `WindowFn` UDF to place each input element into one or more windows of its output PCollection.
-Note that the primitive also generally configures other aspects of the windowing strategy for a `PCollection`, but the fully constructed graph that your runner receive will already have a complete windowing strategy for each `PCollection`.
+Note that the primitive also generally configures other aspects of the windowing strategy for a `PCollection`, but the fully constructed graph that your runner receives will already have a complete windowing strategy for each `PCollection`.

 To implement this primitive, you need to invoke the provided WindowFn on each